 How does React work under the hood ?
 The Overview of React internals

-You want to know more about React internals so you can write better React code, but it is tough and you don’t know where to start, like want to dive in but the water is too vast and too deep.
+You want to know more about React internals so you can write better React code, but it is tough and you don’t know where to start, like you want to dive in but the water is too vast and too deep.

-I had the exact same struggle in 2021 but managed to create a series - React Internals Deep Dive which includes 30+ episodes explaining how React works under the hood.
+I had the exact same struggle back in 2021 but managed to create a series - React Internals Deep Dive which includes 30+ episodes explaining how React works under the hood.

-In this first episode, I’m going to give you a rough overview of React internals and also some tips on how to learn React internals.
+In this very first episode, I’m going to give you a rough overview of React internals and also some tips on how to learn React internals.

-1. Tips on learning React internals.
+1. Tips on learning React internals

 1.1 Grok official materials